Allosaurus: Postcranial skeleton

-Allosaurus had nine vertebrae in the neck, 14 in the back, and five in the sacrum supporting the hips.
+Allosaurus has nine vertebrae in the neck, 14 in the back, and five in the sacrum supporting the hips.
 (Note: Madsen, 1976; note that not everyone agrees on where the neck ends and the back begins, and some authors such as Gregory S. Paul interpret the count as 10 neck and 13 back vertebrae.)
 The number of tail vertebrae is unknown and varied with individual size; James Madsen estimated about 50, while Gregory S. Paul considered that to be too many and suggested 45 or less.
-There were hollow spaces in the neck and anterior back vertebrae.
+The caudofemoralis longus muscle is reconstructed as similar in extent to other large tetanurans, and ended somewhere between the 23rd and 32nd tail vertebrae.
+There are hollow spaces in the neck and anterior back vertebrae.
 Such spaces, which are also found in modern theropods (that is, the birds), are interpreted as having held air sacs used in respiration.
-The rib cage was broad, giving it a barrel chest, especially in comparison to less derived theropods like Ceratosaurus.
-Allosaurus had gastralia (belly ribs), but these are not common findings, and they may have ossified poorly.
+The rib cage is broad, giving it a barrel chest, especially in comparison to less derived theropods like Ceratosaurus.
+Allosaurus has gastralia (belly ribs), but these are not commonly found, and they may have ossified poorly.
 In one published case, the gastralia show evidence of injury during life.
-A furcula (wishbone) was also present, but has only been recognized since 1996; in some cases furculae were confused with gastralia.
-The ilium, the main hip bone, was massive, and the pubic bone had a prominent foot that may have been used for both muscle attachment and as a prop for resting the body on the ground.
+A furcula (wishbone) is also present, but has only been recognized since 1996; in some cases furculae were confused with gastralia.
+The ilium, the main hip bone, is massive, and the pubic bone has a prominent foot that may have been used for both muscle attachment and as a prop for resting the body on the ground.
 Madsen noted that in about half of the individuals from the Cleveland-Lloyd Dinosaur Quarry, independent of size, the pubes had not fused to each other at their foot ends.
 He suggested that this was a sexual characteristic, with females lacking fused bones to make egg-laying easier.
 This proposal has not attracted further attention, however.